Author's Note (AN)

 Her father's trembling voice whispered somehow, dancing on the night's winds.
 She didn't recall the words in the morning or even see the man who'd spoken them.
 In fact, Heather Hikaru noticed only two things that night: the dark, empty halls of her suburban home, more lonesome than she'd ever known them, and mother's tears: that steady, unending flow of pure, refined misery.
 One clear drop fell for every crimson one he had shed: life drained away, along with her joy, and he'd left only one letter, crumpled and wet in her pale, shaking hands.

-And Heather didn't understand it then, but there was something to be said of two lovers torn apart: souls that lost their mate.
-The barefoot eight-year-old could never hope to console her mother, nor grasp her father's reasons for leaving: destroying everything his family held dear, but she did realize just one thing.
+And Heather didn't understand it then, but there was something to be said of a love torn apart: a soul that had lost its one mate.
+The barefoot eight-year-old could never hope to console her mother, nor grasp her father's reasons for leaving: destroying everything his family held dear, but she did realize just one thing:

 I don't ever wanna fall in love.

-This childish wish lasted a decade: a stubborn refusal of all that was true and ordained, until the day fate decided it was time to wake up.
+This childish wish lasted a decade: a stubborn refusal of all that was true and ordained, until the day fate would cut across worlds, making the choice for her.